Music Project Group

 Michael has appeared as organist in The Netherlands, Spain and England and as soloist with the RTÉ Concert Orchestra.
 He has given recitals in St Patrick’s Cathedral, and St Mary’s Pro-Cathedral, Dublin and in St Michael’s Church, Dun Laoghaire, as part of their summer series.
 With a particular interest in new music, he has premiered works by Fergal Dowling and Jacques Bank, and presented several Irish premieres with Dublin Sound Lab.

 Sabina Bonnici is an Australian creative producer based in Dublin.
 She started her career producing radio and television and, later, digital media.
 Since setting up FizzyThinking in 2006, Sabina has worked as a producer and strategist with TV production companies, creative agencies, start-ups, established brands, and cultural organisations.
 She creates digital experiences and interactions, telling and spreading stories across multiple platforms, from online to real world.
 Recent interactive productions include Running Blind, a dance performance with a difference; The Party, an experiential event inspired by George Orwell's novel 1984 for the Tiger Dublin Fringe Festival; and 1014Retold, a Twitter retelling of the Battle of Clontarf.
-Sabina has been working with Dublin Sound Lab as a creative producer and is currently developing some new projects in collaboration between Dublin Sound Lab and other composers.
+Sabina has been working with Dublin Sound Lab as a creative producer developing some new projects, including Music Current Festival and Perisonic.

 Gráinne Mulvey studied music with Eric Sweeney at Waterford Regional Technical College, Hormoz Farhat at Trinity College Dublin and Agustín Fernández at Queen's University, Belfast.
 In 1999 she gained a DPhil in Composition at the University of York under Nicola LeFanu.
 She has attended composition courses in Ireland and England, in Schwaz, Austria, with Boguslaw Schaeffer and Marek Choloniewski, and at IRCAM with Kaija Saariaho.
 Gráinne Mulvey is one of the most widely performed Irish composers.
 She has been the recipient of many awards, including the Young Musician of the Future Award and the Macaulay Fellowship.
 Her music has been performed and broadcast internationally.
 She is currently Head of Composition at Dublin Institute of Technology and many of her recent works develop her research interests acoustics, electro-acoustics and live electronics.
-Gráinne has been involved with Dublin Sound Lab on a number of major collaborative and creative projects, including: ReSounding Dublin, Places and Responses, Music Current 2016, and Perisonic.
-Gráinne continues to develop Music Current and other new initiatives.
+Gráinne has been involved with Dublin Sound Lab on a number of collaborative and creative projects, including: ReSounding Dublin, Places and Responses, Music Current 2016, and Perisonic.